tier4/AWSIM/docs/DeveloperGuide/Tutorials/AddANewEnvironment/AddAEnvironment/index.md

 Most often your models will be saved in the `.fbx` format.
 If so, you can customize the materials in the imported model just before importing it.
 Sometimes it is necessary as models come with placeholder materials.
- You can either:
+You can either

 - replace materials for every added *GameObject* into the *Scene*,
 - or replace materials for one *GameObject* and save this object as a prefab to easily load it later.

 In order to add *3D* models from the `.fbx` file to the *Scene* please do the following steps: